pietroppeter/advent-of-code-2024/README.md

 constraints and as such on feasibility of the solution.
 Contrast with the traditional approach in the Academy where the focus is on Optimality.

+**day 3 update**: skipping the feasibility thoughts and going with a parsing thoughts.
+I think the thoughts sections will become something with variable content.

 [OR]: https://en.wikipedia.org/wiki/Operations_research